micah-11101/US-Birth-Analysis/README.md

 - Total births by year showed a consistent pattern

 Based on these findings, the dataset was deemed to pass the data quality checks without requiring further modifications or transformations.
+The data cleaning process code can be found in the `Data_Cleaning.ipynb` file.

 # US Census Data Visualization Project